 Waymo and Uber might have been testing self-driving technologies and cars for a while now, but Lyft is determined not to be left behind.
-The ride-hailing company has teamed up with the largest auto parts supplier in North America to develop and manufacture their own autonomous car systems. #automagic
+The ride-hailing company has teamed up with Magna, the largest auto parts supplier in North America, to develop and manufacture their own autonomous car systems. #automagic

-Soon, ride-hailing and self-driving vehicles will go hand in hand.
+It seems like it won’t be long until ride-hailing services and self-driving vehicles go hand in hand.